 As a rule, women do not experience acne after menopause.
 If acne does occur after menopause, you should visit a doctor because postmenopausal acne might be a symptom of another condition, such as a tumor.6

 Post-menopausal acne may also simply be a reaction to medications that increase androgen levels in the bloodstream.
-Here are a few examples in scientific literature of acne after menopause that is caused by medication:
+Medical case reports and research articles describe a few examples of acne after menopause that is caused by medication.
+In one case study, an insomnia medication containing an androgen triggered acne in a postmenopausal woman.7 Other studies found that women who received hormonal treatment with testosterone (an androgen) after menopause were more likely to develop acne.9,10

 A 2009 case report in the International Journal of Dermatology described a 65-year-old postmenopausal woman who had acne lesions on her face and neck.
 The acne lesions were caused by an insomnia medication that contained both an androgen and an estrogen.
 Once she stopped taking the medication, the acne lesions decreased after several months.7